 They rent boats on a first-come basis on those three days only, no reservations.
 There is bait available - shiners, crawdads, night crawlers, mealworms and wax worms.
 Patrons can use credit cards for boat rentals and other purchases but permits are cash only.

 Please see "What's New - Hodges" for current days and hours of operation.
 Hodges' fishing season runs February through October.
-At times when the concession is closed, patrons can purchase permits from the electronic pay station or iron ranger box (envelope system) at the lake.
+At times when the concession is closed on a regularly open day, patrons can purchase permits from the electronic pay station or iron ranger box (envelope system) at the lake.

 The fishery consists of Florida-strain largemouth bass, crappie, bluegill, channel catfish, bullhead and carp.
 Minimum size limit for bass is 15 inches and minimum size limit for crappie is 10 inches.
 Fish limits are five bass, five catfish and 25 crappie/bluegill in aggregate.
 There is no limit on bullheads or carp.

 In addition to fishing from boats and a wheelchair accessible fishing float, patrons can use float tubes, waders, or simply fish from shore, which is readily accessible by foot.
 Use of float tubes is restricted to within 150 feet or less from shore.
 Float tubers must wear chest waders and have a Coast Guard approved personal flotation device readily available at all times, and have 144 square inches of international orange visible at least 12 inches above the waterline.
 They must also possess a horn or whistle to warn approaching craft.
 Any float tube that uses oars or has a motor must purchase a private boat use permit.